Stroke: Motor imagery for gait rehabilitation

-The latest evidence supports the short-term benefits of motor imagery (MI) on walking speed in individuals who have had a stroke, in comparison to other therapies.
+The latest evidence supports the short-term benefits of motor imagery (MI) on walking speed in individuals who have had stroke, in comparison to other therapies.
 MI does not improve motor function after stroke and does not seem to cause significant adverse events.
 The findings are based on low-quality evidence as further research is needed to estimate the effect of MI on walking endurance and the dependence on personal assistance.

 Physical and occupational therapy

 Physical and occupational therapy have overlapping areas of expertise; however, physical therapy focuses on joint range of motion and strength by performing exercises and relearning functional tasks such as bed mobility, transferring, walking and other gross motor functions.
-Physiotherapists can also work with people who have had a stroke to improve awareness and use of the hemiplegic side.
+Physiotherapists can also work with people who have had stroke to improve awareness and use of the hemiplegic side.
 Rehabilitation involves working on the ability to produce strong movements or the ability to perform tasks using normal patterns.
 Emphasis is often concentrated on functional tasks and people's goals.
 One example physiotherapists employ to promote motor learning involves constraint-induced movement therapy.
 Through continuous practice the person relearns to use and adapt the hemiplegic limb during functional activities to create lasting permanent changes.
 Physical therapy is effective for recovery of function and mobility after stroke.
 Occupational therapy is involved in training to help relearn everyday activities known as the activities of daily living (ADLs) such as eating, drinking, dressing, bathing, cooking, reading and writing, and toileting.
-Approaches to helping people with urinary incontinence include physical therapy, cognitive therapy, and specialized interventions with experienced medical professionals, however, it is not clear how effective these approaches are at improving urinary incontinence following a stroke.
+Approaches to helping people with urinary incontinence include physical therapy, cognitive therapy, and specialized interventions with experienced medical professionals, however, it is not clear how effective these approaches are at improving urinary incontinence following stroke.

-Treatment of spasticity related to stroke often involves early mobilizations, commonly performed by a physiotherapist, combined with elongation of spastic muscles and sustained stretching through various different positions.
+Treatment of spasticity related to stroke often involves early mobilizations, commonly performed by a physiotherapist, combined with elongation of spastic muscles and sustained stretching through different positions.
 Gaining initial improvement in range of motion is often achieved through rhythmic rotational patterns associated with the affected limb.
 After full range has been achieved by the therapist, the limb should be positioned in the lengthened positions to prevent against further contractures, skin breakdown, and disuse of the limb with the use of splints or other tools to stabilize the joint.
-Cold in the form of ice wraps or ice packs have been proven to briefly reduce spasticity by temporarily dampening neural firing rates.
+Cold ice wraps or ice packs may briefly relieve spasticity by temporarily reducing neural firing rates.
 Electrical stimulation to the antagonist muscles or vibrations has also been used with some success.
-Physical therapy is sometimes suggested for people who experience sexual dysfunction following a stroke.
+Physical therapy is sometimes suggested for people who experience sexual dysfunction following stroke.

 Interventions for age-related visual problems in patients with stroke

-With the prevalence of vision problems increasing with age in stroke patients, the overall effect of interventions for age-related visual problems is currently uncertain.
+With the prevalence of vision problems increasing with age in stroke patients, the overall effect of interventions for age-related visual problems is uncertain.
 It is also not sure whether people with stroke respond differently from the general population when treating eye problems.
-Further research in this area is needed as current body of evidence is very low quality.
+Further research in this area is needed as the body of evidence is very low quality.